CoenWarmer/buildkite-tray/README.md

 **Please note: This app is not an official Buildkite app.
 It is provided 'as is'.**

-## Check the status of your Buildkite builds from your tray.
+## Check the status of your Buildkite builds from your tray

 * Quick, glanceable information on the status of your builds, your teams builds, and your orgs builds.